President and Representative Director

 - Airbus Helicopters Japan Co., Ltd.

-Airbus Helicopters Japan is a subsidiary of Airbus Helicopters, the world’s leading helicopter manufacturer.
-We are the first foreign-affiliated aviation company to provide total support from aircraft sales to after-sales support and training, with more than 50% of market share (347 aircraft) in Japan.
+Airbus Helicopters Japan is a subsidiary of Airbus Helicopters, the world’s leading helicopter manufacturer, with over 60 years of experience and the market share above 50% in the Japanese civil and parapublic market.
+We are the first and only foreign affiliated aviation company to provide total support, from aircraft sales to after sales support as well as training.

 Representative Director, President and Head of Human Resources